This page provides information about the following financial topics:

 Tuition rates for all graduate programs at Waterloo are posted by the University of Waterloo Finance Office and can be found on the tuition fees schedules web page.

-Tuition and fees are based on a four-month term and are subject to change, normally on an annual basis.
+The University of Waterloo bills students for tuition and fees on a per-term basis.
+Fees are subject to change, normally on an annual basis.

 Paying your tuition and becoming fees arranged

-The School of Pharmacy guarantees a minimum amount of financial support to all of our graduate students, equal to or greater than the UWaterloo minimum funding amounts.
+The School of Pharmacy guarantees a minimum amount of financial support to all of our graduate students, equal to or greater than the University of Waterloo minimum funding amounts.

 Minimum funding amounts are based on the assumption that students are within program time limits, do not have alternate funding sources such as scholarships or international student sponsorship, and are intended to be applied toward annual tuition fees.

-Funding is offered through various sources, including Graduate Research Studentships (GRS), Teaching Assistantships (TA), and other awards (see sources of funding, below)
+Funding is offered through various sources, including Graduate Research Studentships (GRS), Teaching Assistantships (TA), and other awards (see funding sources, below).

 Effective Spring 2017, minimum funding for graduate students in our programs are as follows: